videojs/videojs-contrib-ads/docs/integrator/api.md

 * An asynchronous ad request is ongoing while content is playing
 * A non-linear ad (such as an overlay) is active

-### isContentResuming()
+### isWaitingForAdBreak()

-Returns true if content is resuming after an ad.
-This is part of ad mode.
+This method returns true during ad mode if an ad break hasn't started yet.

 ### inAdBreak()